GSA/digitalgov.gov/content/post/2015-09-22-trends-on-tuesday-content-is-king-for-mobile-apps.md

 date: 2015-09-22 11:00:51 -0400
 title: 'Trends on Tuesday\: Content is King for Mobile Apps'
-summary: ' Yahoo’smobile analytics service, Flurry,&nbsp;released a new and provocative report about mobile apps versus&nbsp;mobile browser usage, in which they found audiences are spending almost an hour more with their mobile phones than last year.
+summary: ' Yahoo’s mobile analytics service, Flurry,&nbsp;released a new and provocative report about mobile apps versus&nbsp;mobile browser usage, in which they found audiences are spending almost an hour more with their mobile phones than last year.
 They&nbsp;also discussed&nbsp;the importance of how &ldquo;content is king&rdquo; in mobile apps.
 The top mobile app categories included'
 authors: [wsullivan]
 categories:
   - Content